 -

-Prior to using third-party AI tools in the development of proprietary AI models, fintech companies should review the applicable licensing agreements and conduct comprehensive due diligence.
+In addition, prior to using third-party AI tools in the development of proprietary AI models, fintech companies should review the applicable licensing agreements and conduct comprehensive due diligence.
 This includes determining whether the AI tool incorporates licensed or open-source content, and whether this may lead to unintended copyleft effects.
-The copyleft effect refers to the obligation of the licensee to distribute the modified, derivative version of an application under the same or a compatible copyleft license (i.e. the source code for the application must be distributed together with the program).
+The copyleft effect refers to the obligation of the licensee to distribute the modified, derivative version of an application under the same or a compatible copyleft license (i.e., the source code for the application must be distributed together with the program).
 The due diligence process shall further determine whether under the terms of the relevant license agreement, the fintech company is obligated to share ownership of any derivative works or whether the third party may assert a claim to the developed AI model.
 For example, it is useful to obtain confirmation from the third party and/or developer that the training processes of the third-party AI tool did not involve the reproduction of copyrighted works, thereby ensuring compliance with copyright laws.
 Furthermore, if the AI model is trained using third-party data, the company shall ensure that it holds the necessary rights to use such data and that its utilization complies with data privacy laws and does not infringe upon copyright restrictions.

 -